Asymptotics of a Modified Holomorphic Analytic Torsion: Abstract

 \section{Abstract}

-We prove a formula for the leading term of the asymptotic expansion of the holomorphic analytic torsion of the Dirac operator modified by the Clifford action of a real three-form.
+We prove a formula for the first few terms of the asymptotic expansion of the holomorphic analytic torsion of the Dirac operator modified by the Clifford action of a real three-form.

 {\bf Keywords:} Getzler Grading, Dirac Operator, Heat Kernel, Holomorphic Analytic Torsion.

 \leftline{{\bf MSC 2020:} 58J20, 58J99.}